Siphon880gh/devbrain/AI Assisted Coding/Code Generation - Enhance App/Add data persistence and online users (Cursor AI).md

 Once the multiple users work locally, ask Cursor AI to update the data persistence specs with this prompt:
 ```
-Lets update specs-data-persistence.md in regards to now having multiple users at local storage
+Lets update or create specs-data-persistence.md in regards to now having multiple users at local storage
 ```

 ---